unlumehmet30/unlumehmet30/README.md

 * **InnerMap:** Text-to-mind map iOS/Android application.
 * **PlantDoc:** App for detecting disease from plant pictures.
 * **Subtitle:** Audio-to-Text application.

-**(Tip: Consider adding a brief description of the technology used for each project, e.g., 'PlantDoc (CNN-based Image Classification)')**

 ---